Accounting Cost-Volume-Profit Analysis

 $2

-If the company produces 5,000 units, it has neither loss nor profit.
+If the company sells 5,000 units, it has neither loss nor profit.
 We can check this calculation by determining the profit when 5,000 units are sold:

-The company will suffer a loss if it produces less than 5,000 units and will generate profit if the production exceeds 5,000 units.
+The company will suffer a loss if it sells fewer than 5,000 units and will generate profit if the sales exceed 5,000 units.

 Break-even Sales in Dollars =